Dubai's state-owned water, power utility plans public offer

 Yet it comes amid increased volatility in markets worldwide given Russia’s war on Ukraine.
 Meanwhile, past IPOs of major players in Dubai’s economy have seen investors lose money and the companies ultimately go private again.

 “We’ve seen a very enthusiastic response from all over the world,” the utility’s chief financial officer Thomas Varghese told journalists.
-“There are some misevents in Europe but by and large we don’t see it affecting adversely our program.”
+“There is some disturbance in Europe but by and large we don’t see it affecting adversely our program.”

 The utility, known by the acronym DEWA, held a glitzy announcement Tuesday at a luxury hotel announcing the IPO.
 Officials would not allow journalists to film the announcement.